-Summary: St Declan of Ardmore: Declan is considered to be one of the pre-Patrician saints.
-He was of noble blood.
+Summary: St Declan of Ardmore: Declan, of noble blood, is considered to be one of the pre-Patrician saints.
 Colman, a local priest, baptised him.
 Later he went to Europe to continue his studies where he was ordained priest and possibly bishop.
 He settled in Ardmore (Waterford) and evangelised the Decies territory.

 Patrick Duffy reviews the traditions about him.